Yamanote Line: Ridership and overcrowding

 Due to the Yamanote Line's central location connecting most of Tokyo's major commuter hubs and commercial areas, the line is very heavily used.
 Sections of the line were running over 250% capacity in the 1990s, and remained above 200% for most of the 2000s with most sections dropping below 150% in 2018.
+As of 2023, the congestion has dropped further to 125% on the outer loop and 131% on the inner loop.
 This is due to larger and more frequent trains being introduced to the Yamanote Line and the opening of parallel relief lines such as the Tokyo Metro and Ueno–Tokyo Line.
-The maximum overcrowding during rush hour is about 158%.

 The ridership intensity of the Yamanote Line in 2018 was 1,134,963 passengers - km / km of route.
 The daily ridership of the Yamanote Line estimated in a 2015 MLIT National Transit census was about 4 million people per day.
 However, in both cases "Yamanote Line" refers to JR East's internal definition of the entire rail corridor between Shinagawa and Tabata stations via Shinjuku which includes the ridership of the Saikyō and Shōnan–Shinjuku Lines on the parallel Yamanote freight line.
 Meanwhile, the ridership of the Yamanote Line services between Tabata and Shinagawa Station via Tokyo are excluded and counted as part of the Tōhoku and Tōkaidō Main Lines.